 How does rehabilitation work?

 Personal injury solicitors are often suspicious of rehabilitation under the rehabilitation code which first appeared in 1999, but I hope by now they have had the same positive experience as me.
-The fear is the lose of control over the information available to the insurance company.
+The fear is the loss of control over the information available to the insurance company.
 That information has to be disclosed at some stage, so the fear is unfounded.

 Maximum compensation must be a given in any claim for compensation after an accident, but everything must be done to get the client back to normal as quickly as possible.
-The levels of compensation allowed by our law are not generous so a return to normality is much better than a bigger cheque accompanied by continuing pain and its inevitable effect on your way of life.
+The levels of compensation allowed by our law are not generous, so a return to normality is much better than a bigger cheque accompanied by continuing pain and its inevitable effect on your way of life.